markus-hinsche/cloudformation-docker-provisioning/README.md

 # cloudformation-docker-provisioning

 ## TLDR:
-Create a CloudFormation stack, install docker on it, and copies the config into your local directory.
+Create a CloudFormation stack, install docker on it, and copy the config into your local directory.

 ## Why?

-AWS CloudFormation provides a declarative template-based way to declare your infrastructure within code.
-This project provides a setup together with docker in one single script `provision.sh`.
+AWS CloudFormation provides a declarative template-based way to describe your infrastructure within code.
+This project provides a setup of a stack which includes an EC2 instance functioning as docker host in one single script `provision.sh`.

 ## Prerequisites

 This project assumes you have your AWS setup done (e.g. using `~/.aws` or aws-vault), so that you are have the rights to launch an EC2 instance.
 Depending on your CloudFormation template, you might need more access rights.
-Warning: Starting a machine can imply costs.
+Warning: Starting EC2 instances can imply costs.

-This assumes that you have `docker`, `docker-machine`, `python`, and `aws` installed.
+This project also assumes that you have `docker`, `docker-machine`, `python`, and `aws` installed.

 ## Getting started